 The researcher must decide the way of selecting a sample or what is popularly known as the sample design.
 In other words, a sample design is a definite plan determined before any data are actually collected for obtaining a sample from a given population.
 Thus, the plan to select 12 of a city's 200 drugstores in a certain way constitutes a sample design.
 Samples can be either probability samples or non-probability samples.
 With probability samples each element has a known probability of being included in the sample but the non-probability samples do not allow the researcher to determine this probability.
-Probability samples are those based on simple random sampling, systematic sampling, stratified sampling, cluster/area sampling whereas non-probability samples are those based on convenience sampling, judgement sampling and quota sampling techniques.
-A brief mention of the important sample designs is as follows:
+Probability samples are those based on simple random sampling, systematic sampling, stratified sampling, cluster/area sampling whereas non-probability samples are those based on convenience sampling, judgement sampling and follows: